Frequently Asked Questions

 What is the consultation process for creating the post-2015 sustainable development agenda?

 Work to develop a post-2015 sustainable development agenda has begun through an open and inclusive process involving Governments, the private sector, civil society groups, academics and youth.
-Worldwide consultations involving nearly one million people have been completed, including some 90 national consultations and 11 global thematic consultations.
-An online platform – The World We Want 2015 – has connected people in a global conversation, while MY World, a survey seeking opinions on the issues that matter most, has received over half a million votes in over 190 countries..
-These inputs from civil society were presented to the High-level Panel on Post-2015 and will also inform the Secretary-General’s report to UN Member States in September 2013.
-In addition, they will be used by the UN System in preparing inputs to the deliberations of the 30-member Open Working Group established by the UN General Assembly to develop a set of sustainable development goals.
+More than 100 consultations worldwide have been completed thus far.
+An online platform – The World We Want 2015 – has connected people in a global conversation, while MY World, a survey seeking opinions on the issues that matter most, has received more than two million votes in over 190 countries.
+These inputs from civil society were presented to the High-level Panel on Post-2015 and also informed the Secretary-General’s report to UN Member States in September 2013.
+In addition, they have been used by the UN System in preparing inputs to the deliberations of the 30-member Open Working Group established by the UN General Assembly to develop a set of sustainable development goals.

 What is the Sustainable Development Solutions Network?